erickingori/Vim-in-word/README.md

 # Instructions
 Download and install autohotkey from https://www.autohotkey.com/ <br>
-Open the vim.ahk file and change the keys to your liking <br>
+Open the vim.ahk file and change keys to your liking <br>
 save and run the file

 # Caution